-Buying items new is costly and contributes to the consumption of resources.
-Save money while being an eco-conscious consumer by purchasing gently used items such as clothing, shoes or even jewelry from secondhand stores.
-Furniture such as chairs, tables, desks and mirrors can also be found in thrift stores at extremely low prices.
-Borrow books from the local library or buy them from used bookstores to help save paper and ink.
-Items ranging from carpet cleaners to power tools may be rented for short-term use, try to rent them from a local hardware store or borrow them from a friend.
+Buying items new can be costly and contribute to the consumption of resources.
+For lower prices, and a lower carbon footprint, purchase gently used items such as clothing, shoes or even jewelry from secondhand stores.
+Furniture such as chairs, tables, desks and mirrors can also be found in thrift stores at reduced prices.
+If you need equipment such as carpet cleaners or power tools for short-term use, try to rent them from a local hardware store or borrow them from a friend.

 Adjust water usage

-Reducing the daily amount of water used is a way to conserve this natural resource, save energy and ultimately cut the cost of heating and water bills.
-To adjust water usage, start in the shower by using a low-flow shower head and shortening the time it takes to clean up.
-When brushing one's teeth, the water should be turned off until ready to rinse.
-Water usage may also be adjusted when cleaning dishes or clothing.
-When washing dishes, do so using a dishwasher that is fully loaded.
-For cleaning clothes, use the right water level for the amount of clothing being washed.
-Additionally, most clothes may be effectively washed using cold water, with the exception of items such as undergarments and towels, for example.
+Reducing the amount of water you use each day is a great way to save energy and lower the cost of heating and water bills.
+In the bathroom, use a low-flow shower head and shorten the time it takes to clean up.
+When brushing your teeth, leave the water turned off until ready to rinse.
+In the kitchen, use a dishwasher instead of washing by hand and always wash a full load.
+And when washing clothes, use the correct water level for the load size and cold water if possible.
+Most clothes can be effectively washed using cold water, with the exception of items such as bed sheets and towels.

 Fix water leaks around the house

 When buying appliances, look for the blue Energy Star label.
 The Energy Star program is a voluntary program that is designed to save energy to protect the environment and consequently saves consumers money.
 Items that receive the Energy Star certification must meet certain standards of performance and energy-efficiency.
-Items are tested by a third party before receiving certification.
+Use energy-efficient lightbulbs

 - 12 Ways to Save Money by Going Green